 Utah Car Accident Laws

-There are two important car accident laws in Utah that can ruin your accident case completely wiping it out and barring your recovery!
-Beware of these two laws: 1) Personal Injury Protection (PIP) Threshold Law; and 2) the Law of Comparative Fault.
+Utah car accident laws give victims the right to claim financial compensation for their losses.
+There are two important car accident laws in Utah that can ruin your accident case completely — wiping it out and barring your recovery!
+Beware of these two laws: 1) Personal Injury Protection (PIP) Threshold Law, and 2) the Law of Comparative Fault.
 The insurance companies repeatedly use these laws to their advantage, but a little knowledge and proactive behavior can protect your case.